suraj95/Spark-on-Docker/README.md

 	./build_cluster.sh

-Master will be running at localhost:8080 and workers will be running at localhost:8081, localhost:8082 and localhost:8083 respectively (refer to screenshots folder).
-I have currently just manually copy pasted configurations in the docker-compose file for each worker, but there should be a more efficient way to do this.
-I will keep you posted.

-Docker "scale" command is deprecated in version 3, and we cannot use "replicas" option in "deploy" setting of the docker-compose.yml file because it only takes effect when deploying to a swarm with docker stack deploy, and is ignored by docker-compose up and docker-compose run.
+Before I used a load balancer, Master was running at localhost:8080 and workers were be running at localhost:8081, localhost:8082 and localhost:8083 respectively (refer to screenshots folder).
+I had to  manually copy pasted configurations in the docker-compose.yml file for each worker.
+And the Docker "scale" command is deprecated in version 3, and we cannot use "replicas" option in "deploy" setting of the docker-compose.yml file because it only takes effect when deploying to a swarm with docker stack deploy, and is ignored by docker-compose up and docker-compose run.

 # Running Spark Applications